jletey/PoBT/instructions.md

 # Instructions

+## Cloning the repository

-First off, you'll want to clone my repository using the command
+To clone my repository, type the following command into a terminal

 ```
 $ git clone https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects.git